ServiceStack/servicestack.net/MyApp/_posts/2023-08-02_kubernetes_not_required.md

 Every developer knows the struggle: you've written a fantastic application, it works flawlessly on your local machine, but now you need to get it out there in the world.
 The traditional cloud-native way often involves complex orchestration platforms like Kubernetes, which, while extremely powerful, can be overwhelming and overkill for smaller projects or applications with low traffic.

-This is why we're going to explore an alternative, simpler, and cost-effective approach in this blog post: deploying your web applications directly from GitHub to a Linux server, without the need for Kubernetes.
+This is why we're going to explore an alternative and cost-effective approach in this blog post: deploying your web applications directly from GitHub to a Linux server, without the need for Kubernetes.
 This approach not only allows for affordable deployment of your applications but also promotes a quick and straightforward process, making it an excellent option for proof of concept or low-traffic applications.

 This pattern we'll discuss consists of some core components: GitHub and its various functionalities, Docker Compose files, SSH for remote deployments, and a Linux server setup with an NGINX reverse proxy and LetsEncrypt companion containers for automation of routing, TLS, and certificate management.